-SATISFACTORY (Y) UNSATISFACTORY (N) CONTENT Papers exhibit at least some evidence of ideas that respond to the topic with complexity, critically evaluating and synthesizing sources, and provides at least an adequate discussion with a basic understanding of the sources. idea(s) that is unclear or off- topic or provide only minimal or inadequate discussion of ideas.
+SATISFACTORY (Y) UNSATISFACTORY (N)

+CONTENT Papers exhibit at least some evidence of ideas that respond to the topic with complexity, critically evaluating and synthesizing sources, and provides at least an adequate discussion with a basic understanding of the sources.
+Papers either include a central idea(s) that is unclear or off- topic or provide only minimal or inadequate discussion of ideas.
+Papers may also lack sufficient or appropriate sources.
 ORGANIZATION AND COHERENCE Documents should inlcude an outline.
 The paragraphs should exhibit at least some identifiable structure for topics.
 In the introduction, a clear thesis statement and research question(s) must be included.
 Each section of the paper should address the research question(s) and thesis statement.
-The conclusion ,should tie the previous information together and offer further research ideas. clearly identifiable organization, a thesis statement, and clear research questions.
-Sections of the paper fail to adequately answer the research ARGUMENT AND SUPPORT Other scholarly sources, papers and written data should support the student's argument(s). - STYLE Documents use a writing style with word choice appropriate to the context, genre, and discipline.
-Sentences should display complexity and logical sentence structure. that is inappropriate for the context, genre, or discipline.
-MECHANICS Papers will feature correct or error-free presentation of ideas with few or no spelling, grammatical, and punctuation errors. mechanical or grammatical
+The conclusion ,should tie the previous information together and offer further research ideas.
+Documents and paragraphs lack clearly identifiable organization, a thesis statement, and clear research questions.
+Sections of the paper fail to adequately answer the research question(s) and thesis statement.
+ARGUMENT AND SUPPORT Other scholarly sources, papers and written data should support the student's argument(s).
+Assignments include less credible (non-academic) sources.
+Student fails to include references to sources to support his/her argument.
+STYLE Documents use a writing style with word choice appropriate to the context, genre, and discipline.
+Sentences should display complexity and logical sentence structure.
+Documents rely on word usage that is inappropriate for the context, genre, or discipline.
+Sentences may be overly long or short with awkward construction.

-BIBLIOGRAPHY& CITATIONS Should follow MLA or Chicago Style citations.
+MECHANICS Papers will feature correct or error-free presentation of ideas with few or no spelling, grammatical, and punctuation errors. mechanical or grammatical BIBLIOGRAPHY& CITATIONS Should follow MLA or Chicago Style citations.
 See Kate Turabian for instructions.